Rei-SwitchBot/faq/en-us/Keypad Vision.md

 There are currently no compatible European or American transit cards in the SwitchBot Lab data.
 As a temporary solution, you can add a Japanese transportation card in the Wallet app to achieve smartphone attachment Keypad Vision unlocking.

+---
+### Troubleshooting SwitchBot Keypad Vision Power Indicator Light Does Not Turn Green and Can Not Fully Charge.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. The issue you reported has been fixed in the firmware update.
+Please check if there is any available firmware by going to SwitchBot App → Keypad Vision → Gear Icon → Firmware & Battery.
+If necessary, perform the firmware update near the device.
+*If no firmware is available for bug fixes, our team will arrange it later.
+We appreciate your patience and understanding!